project-chip/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

         $ nmcli connection show Hotspot | grep interface-name

-8. Add the following code into `/etc/radvd.conf`, with *wlo1* replaced with the hotspot interface name obtained in the previous step:
+8. Add the following lines into `/etc/radvd.conf`, with *wlo1* replaced with the hotspot interface name obtained in the previous step:

         interface wlo1
         {